 Gevanter was allowed a rebuttal.

-“We are dealing with 40 years of mismanagement here in CT,” Gevanter replied.
+“We are dealing with 40 years of mismanagement here in Connecticut,” Gevanter replied.
 “That is why we’ve had underfunded pensions.
 That is why we have had more taxes.

-“However, to ignore the effect that CT is in the middle of a huge turnaround is ridiculous,” added Gevanter who has called herself a Lamont Democrat.
+“However, to ignore the effect that Connecticut is in the middle of a huge turnaround is ridiculous,” added Gevanter who has called herself a Lamont Democrat.

-“People in the 36th district can see, even in the midst of a pandemic, that we are having a flood of families moving here, bidding wars on our homes and businesses escaping NY to come to CT.
+“People in the 36th district can see, even in the midst of a pandemic, that we are having a flood of families moving here, bidding wars on our homes and businesses escaping New York to come to Connecticut.
 We had a no tax increase, balanced budget that passed with bi-partisan support.”

 “We don’t need to send a message,” she said.
 “We need to work together to continue to keep our taxes low, and even lower them, to pay down debt and invest in critical things like education.”